Author: Himely Hafiz Pushpo

 Primary Threshold (PT): £12,570 per year.
 Employee NICs are due on salary above this level.

 Employment Allowance: £5,000 per year.
-This can be used by eligible employers to offset their Employer NICs liability.
+This can be used by eligible employers to offset their employer NICs liability.
 It is not available for companies where the sole employee is also a director.

 Core Principles: Salary, Dividends, and Pensions